FAQ's | Academic Honors | Diploma and Regalia

 Seating will be designated for guests, including the elderly, who may need special assistance.
 In an effort to ensure accessible seating for those who need it, we ask that only one family member accompany the person in the designated seating area.
 This will be enforced.

-These individuals should plan to arrive prior to 10:30 a.m., use the entrance for the disabled, and proceed to the section for the disabled as indicated on the seating chart.
+These individuals should plan to arrive prior to 9:30 a.m. for the 10:00 commencement ceremony, and prior to 2:30 for the 3:00 commencement ceremony.
+Please use the entrance for the disabled, and proceed to the section for the disabled.
 A sign language interpreter will be at the ceremony.

-Grad Images®, professional photographers, will take pictures during the Commencement Ceremony.
+Lifetouch professional photographers will take pictures during the Commencement Ceremony.
 Two photographs will be taken, one with the president and the other a more posed shot in front of the Winthrop logo.
-GradImages® is offering students a $5 discount on any photo order over $25 when they register their e-mail address prior to graduation.
-GradImages® will contact graduates after graduation regarding the sale of the photos.
-For more information, contact GradImages® at1-800-261-2576.
+Lifetouch will contact graduates after graduation regarding the sale of the photos.

 Guests may take their own photos and videos of the ceremony but shall not block the aisles or the view of other guests.
 The Commencement stage will be left intact for a short time following the ceremony for those guests who wish to take photographs.